lambdaacademy/2016.12_elixir/task5/README.md

 Before we proceed let's make sure we don't run into naming conflicts if multiple Raspberries are present in the network.
-Due to Nerves limitations this can't be done automatically - yet?
+Due to Nerves limitations this can't be done automatically.
+Yet?
 Hopefully.
 This diff shows the two places where we need to place our device's desired hostname - make sure each one of you in the group has a unique value there: